-This document contains information on one-way public folder synchronization using legacy agents in migration scenarios from Microsoft Exchange 2010/2013/2016 to Microsoft Office 365.
-In case you prefer alternative method of one-way public folders synchronization by enhanced Migration Agent for Exchange (MAgE) combined with extended MMEx PowerShell module refer to Public Folder Synchronization (MAgE) document.
-This synchronization method does not currently have an appropriate user interface and is intended for advanced PowerShell users only.
+This document contains information on two-way public folder synchronization using legacy agents in migration scenarios from Microsoft Exchange 2010/2013/2016 to Exchange 2016/2019 or to Microsoft Office 365.
+We do recommend the alternative method of two-way public folders synchronization by enhanced Migration Agent for Exchange (MAgE) combined with extended MMEx PowerShell module.
+Refer to Public Folder Synchronization (MAgE) document for details.